Containers licence summary

 Licence holder redress

-Any licence holder who objects to any of the licensing conditions as detailed in the attached guidance notes, may appeal to the Croydon Magistrates Court, Barclay Road, Croydon CR9 3NG.
+Any licence holder who objects to any of the licensing conditions as detailed in the terms and conditions below, may appeal to Croydon Magistrates Court, Barclay Road, Croydon CR9 3NG.

-We would always advise in the first instance that in the event of a complaint you make contact with the contractor directly, if you are not satisfied with the response please contact the area enforcement team on the details below.
+If you want to make a complaint, you should first make contact with the contractor directly, if you are not satisfied with the response please contact the neighbourhood safety team on the details below.